-If the person left a Will, all debts were secured by real property and all that is wanted is a court order transferring the deed to named beneficiary or beneficiaries, you can try to probate the estate on your own.
+If the person left a Will, all debts were secured by real property and the only thing wanted is a court order transferring the deed to the people named in the Will, you can try to probate the estate on your own.
 All the beneficiaries must apply and all must testify in court.

-If the person left no Will and no more than a home, up to $60,000 in household goods and personal property and no more than $75,000 in addition – and if all the heirs are known and in agreement, the heirs can file a sworn Affidavit of Small Estate, promising to each be responsible for all the bills.
-A checklist and form are available on the Travis County Probate Court website. www.traviscountx.gov/probate.
+If the person left no Will and no more than a home, up to $60,000 in household goods and personal property and no more than $75,000 in addition – and if all the heirs are known and in agreement, the heirs and two people who will not inherit and can testify that those are the heirs and the only heirs can file a sworn Affidavit of Small Estate, promising to each be responsible for all the bills.
+A checklist and form are available on the Travis County Probate Court website. www.traviscountytx.gov/probate.
 The filing fee is a little over $300.

-Some people prefer a formal probate, a determination of heirship and appointment of an administrator.
+When someone dies without a Will, some people prefer a formal probate, a determination of heirship and appointment of an administrator regardless of the size of the estate.
 Why?
-In signing the Affidavit of Small Estate each heir promises to pay all the bills of the estate.
-If one heir does not pay his fair share, that does not affect his inheritance.
+In signing the Affidavit of Small Estate each heir – and each witness — promises to pay all the bills of the estate.
+If one person does not pay his fair share, that does not affect his inheritance.
 A dependent spouse or dependent children might also prefer a formal probate because the court can then set aside the homestead and up to $60,000 in personal property or set aside a family allowance for up to one year regardless of the debts the person left behind.

 If someone dies with a Will, the Will must be probated; an Affidavit of Small Estate cannot be used.
-The Will must be probated.
-While in filing an Affidavit of Small Estate, heirs are representing themselves, the person who applies to probate a Will is not.
+The Will must be submitted to the Court with a request that it be “probated,” proved to be the person’s actual Will, properly signed, witnessed and notarized.
+In filing an Affidavit of Small Estate, heirs are representing themselves.
+The person who applies to probate a Will is not.
 That person, normally the executor, would be representing the estate.
 Only a lawyer is allowed to represent someone other than herself.
-(Should you have a will?)

 In Texas, a properly drafted will which appoints an independent executor to serve without bond, contains a residuary clause such that all the person’s property is disposed of and is duly signed and witnessed with a duly signed, witnessed and notarized self-proving affidavit can make for an easy probate.
 If the person left account and contact information for bank and brokerage accounts, life insurance and retirement accounts, settling the estate can be relatively straightforward.
 The person may even have recorded a deed causing title to real property to automatically transfer on death and a Department of Motor Vehicles form transferring vehicular title on death.
 (Read more here about probating your will and determining heirships.)